admin-remix/Chromebook-Getter-Docs/docs/get-chromebooks/README.md

 #### My Sidebar says 'Loading'

-* Ensture your district web filter has the following url unblocked `https://cdn.jsdelivr.net/npm/vue/dist/vue.js`
+* Ensure your district web filter has the following url unblocked `https://cdn.jsdelivr.net/npm/vue/dist/vue.js`
 * Ensure that you are a domain super admin.
 * Uninstall Chromebook Getter and close your web browser, reinstall Chromebook Getter.

 #### Recent Users Only Shows The Last User

-* chromebookinventory showed me all the last users?
+* chromebookinventory showed me all of the last users?
 * This is known by the core team, we have no plans to change this funcationality currently.
 (7/20/2019)

 #### Exception: tha data validation rule has more items than the limit of 500.
 Use the "List from a range" criteria instead.